Barbara Capozzi describes herself as an “FDR Park lover for over 50 years.” And she’s not alone.

 Today, FDR Park battles with litter, maintenance, invasive species, and perhaps most importantly, flooding.
 It was, after all, originally wetlands, but today it’s not able to handle the site’s ecological issues.

-That’s what makes this Master Plan so important, says Beck.
+That’s what makes this Park Plan so important, says Beck.

 “I believe we want the same things that we have always wanted, that more and more people will get involved at the park and use it in positive ways.
 The master planning process will help us prioritize the needs within the park so that as we are able to raise money for improvements, we will have a strategy in place for what should be done first.”